 You may notice a garlic- or onion-like taste in your mouth while you are receiving dimethyl sulfoxide.
 This effect may last for several hours after you receive the medicine, and you may also sense these odors on your breath or skin.
 This is a normal side effect of dimethyl sulfoxide and is not cause for concern.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Dimethyl sulfoxide dosing information

 Usual Adult Dose for Cystitis:

-Instill 50 mL of dimethyl sulfoxide into the bladder by catheter or Asepto syringe.
-Allow to remain for 15 minutes.
-The medication is expelled by spontaneous voiding; repeat every 2 weeks until maximum symptomatic relief is obtained
+Instill 50 mL into the bladder by catheter or asepto syringe; allow to remain for 15 minutes; the medication is expelled by spontaneous voiding; repeat every 2 weeks until maximum symptomatic relief is obtained

-Duration of therapy: Time intervals between therapy may be increased appropriately
+-Duration of therapy: Time intervals between therapy may be increased as

 What other drugs will affect dimethyl sulfoxide?

-Dimethyl sulfoxide used in the bladder is not likely that other drugs you take orally or inject will have an effect on dimethyl sulfoxide used in the bladder.
+Dimethyl sulfoxide used in the bladder is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.